 - Head injuries — These may happen due to slip-and-falls or as a consequence of violence.

 Obviously, healthcare workers may also experience a number of other accidents as well because they may spend their days dealing with dangerous patients and toxic workplaces.
-Injury prevention procedures are taken by health care professionals in order to minimise these.
+Fall prevention procedures are taken by health care professionals in order to minimise these.